How to Help a Friend Who Has Been Sexually Assaulted

 Medical follow-up after an assault

 Encourage your friend to seek medical attention immediately after an assault.
 Within 24 to 48 hours the most evidence can be collected at a hospital emergency room; however, some evidence can be collected for up to 72 hours.
 There is no fee for the survivor for this exam.
 Your friend should not bathe or shower, change clothes, douche, brush teeth, urinate, defecate, etc., prior to the exam, and should bring a set of clothes to change into after the exam.
 The hospital might want to keep some/all of the clothes worn during the assault for evidence.
 Even if someone is not sure they want to prosecute, they might want to consider an evidence exam to collect and store physical evidence in case they do decide to prosecute at a later time.
-Both Mercy and St. Lukes in Cedar Rapids, and the UI Hospitals & Clinics in Iowa City, have specially trained sexual assault response nurses on staff.
+Both Mercy and Unity Point St. Luke's in Cedar Rapids, and the UI Hospitals & Clinics in Iowa City, have specially trained sexual assault response nurses on staff.

 IMPORTANT: Some hospitals may notify the police when a sexual assault victim seeks emergency room services.
 However, just because the police are called does not mean that the survivor must report the assault.
 The police will come to the hospital to take a report and the survivor can give or decline to give a statement at that time.
 The individual will still be able to receive medical care.

 Within 72 hours the survivor can be treated prophylactically for certain STDs and within 120 hours for pregnancy (if that is a concern).
-Most hospital ERs offer this treatment; St. Luke's and Mercy offer emergency pregnancy prophylaxis.
+Most hospital ERs offer this treatment; Unity Point St. Luke's and Mercy offer emergency pregnancy prophylaxis.
 Most physician offices, Planned Parenthood, and The Emma Goldman Clinic can also provide this treatment.
-There might or might not be a charge for this service at somewhere other than a hospital ER.
+There might or might not be a charge for this service somewhere other than a hospital ER.
 If it's more than 72 hours after the assault, still encourage the survivor to seek medical attention if they have not already done so.
 It is important to make sure no internal damage was done.
-Also important is follow-up testing for STDs and HIV.
+Also important is follow-up testing for STDs such as HIV.

 Mental health follow-up after an assault